8fold/site-joshbruce.com/content-root/public/examinations/procrastinate-on-purpose/content.md

 A super short summary is available as a [TEDx Talk](https://youtu.be/y2X7c9TUQJ8).

+Each chapter ends with a recap of the major points made during the chapter:

 1. Priority dilution is the new procrastination; it often effects the overachievers.
 2. Many common catchphrases we hear about time management aren’t shared by true multipliers.
 3. Telling people how busy you are is a self-defeating pattern that erodes your feeling of ownership and control, thwarting your creativity to find solutions to your challenges.